SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/04_feature_summaries/05_feature_portainer_summary.md

 last_reviewed: "2025-09-30"
 ---

-The `portainer` feature is now a core component of the declarative stack management system.
+The Portainer integration is now a core component of the declarative environment management layer, orchestrated by `portainer-manager.sh`.
 It is no longer just a management UI, but the engine that drives the entire stack deployment workflow.

 ## Key Actions

-1.  **Portainer Server Deployment**: The feature deploys the `portainer/portainer-ce:latest` Docker container in a dedicated VM (typically VM 1001).
+1.  **Portainer Instance Deployment**: The `portainer-manager.sh` deploys the `portainer/portainer-ce:latest` Docker container as the server in a dedicated VM (typically VM 1001) and `portainer/agent:latest` containers as agents on other Docker-enabled VMs.
-2.  **API Integration**: The `vm-manager.sh` script uses the `portainer_api_setup.sh` utility to interact with the Portainer API.
-This allows for the programmatic creation of endpoints and the deployment of stacks.
+2.  **API-Driven Environment Management**: The `portainer-manager.sh` authenticates with the Portainer API to create and manage environments (endpoints) for each agent-enabled VM.
-3.  **Declarative Stack Orchestration**: The entire stack deployment process is now declarative.
-The `phoenix-cli` CLI reads the desired state from the configuration files and uses the Portainer API to make the live system match that state.
+3.  **Declarative Stack Orchestration**: The `portainer-manager.sh` reads the desired state of Docker stacks from configuration files and uses the Portainer API to deploy, update, or remove stacks on the configured environments.

 ## Architectural Shift: VM-Based Deployment